What is elder abuse?

 You can help by keeping in contact with your neighbour, and offering encouragement and support to them.

 If they feel supported, they may feel more confident in asking for help, If you think your neighbour is in immediate danger, call the Police.
-Otherwise, you could contact an Elder Neglect Prevention (EANP) Service
+Otherwise, you could contact the national Elder Abuse Response Service for free on 0800 326 6865 for information and support, and referral to your nearest elder abuse support service

 Don’t put the older person at risk by confronting the abuser yourself - unless the older person has asked you to and you have a plan to keep them safe.

-EANP services are listed on the Age Concern website
+Support services are listed on the Family Services Directory

 ; your Citizens Advice Bureau